mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 addOneAndTwoAndThree(4); // 10
 {% endhighlight %}

-if you throw our partially applied `addone` function into chrome dev tools, you'll get the following returned:

-{% highlight javascript %}
-function () { [native code] }
-{% endhighlight %}

-this is a representation of the new partially applied function that `function#bind` creates.

 ## Currying

 Currying is a transformative technique that, when applied to a function with multiple arguments, returns